Nurse Residency Program FAQs

-- The program requires graduates from a BSN or MSN program accredited by National League for Nursing Accrediting Commission (NCNAC) or Commission on Collegiate Nursing education (CCNE).
+- The program strongly prefers graduates from a BSN or MSN program accredited by National League for Nursing Accrediting Commission (NCNAC) or Commission on Collegiate Nursing education (CCNE).
 You must have a California RN License by the program start date, and have held no previous paid nursing position.

 - I have a BSN from another country.
 Am I eligible for this program?